novatuoria/NOP_PUP_VisualManager/ROADMAP.md

 This plan is a record of current issues and areas requiring research.

 ### Current Tasks:
 - Finalizing the hierarchy: Complete the features from the CMFCBaseVisualManager base classes that did not make it into the 0.1 release.
-~- Advanced visual styles: Create classes for deeper visual styling (primarily layers between CMDIFrameWnd (and similar) and the user-inherited class for full non-client area support).~ (excluded.
+-  ~Advanced visual styles: Create classes for deeper visual styling (primarily layers between CMDIFrameWnd (and similar) and the user-inherited class for full non-client area support).~ (excluded.
 CNPUP_VisualManager will be used in the overall project - NOP PUP Controls Visual System for MFC)
 - System components: Address scrollbars, system buttons, standard dialogs, and all others.
 - Palette optimization: The current implementation works but requires a revision.
 - Runtime customization: Implement customization interfaces at runtime (the capability exists now, but proper palettes must be established first).